 A notice advertising intent to seek enactment of local legislation and describing the substance of the contemplated law must be published one time, at least 30 days prior to the bill's introduction in the Legislature.
-Publication may be by advertisement in a newspaper of general circulation in each affected county or, if no such newspaper is published in or circulated throughout an affected county, by posting the notice for 30 days in three public places in each such county, including the courthouse.
+Publication may be by advertisement in a newspaper of general circulation or on a publicly accessible website of each affected county or, if no newspaper is published in or circulated throughout an affected county (or counties) and posting on a publicly accessible website is not permissible, by posting the notice for 30 days in three public places in each such county, including the courthouse.